microsoft/dstoolkit-mlops-databricks/README.md

 The Branching Strategy I have chosen is configured automatically as part of the accelerator.
 It follows a GitHub Flow paradigm in order to facilitate rapid Continuous Integration, with some nuances. (see Footnote 1 which contains the SST Git Flow Article written by Willie Ahlers for the Data Science Toolkit - This provides a narrative explaining the numbers below)[^1]

+The branching strategy is easy to change via updating the "if conditions" within .github/workflows/onRelease.yaml.

 <img width="805" alt="image" src="https://user-images.githubusercontent.com/108273509/186166011-527144d5-ebc1-4869-a0a6-83c5538b4521.png">

+-   Pull Request from Feature Branch to Main Branch: C.I Tests
--   Feature Branch merged to Main Branch: resource deployment to Development environment
+-   Pull Request approved from Feature Branch to Main Branch: C.D. to Development Environment
--   Merge Request from Main Branch to Release Branch: deploy to UAT environment
+-   Pull Request from Main Branch to Release Branch: C.I.
+Test
--   Merge Request Approval from Main Branch to Release Branch: deploy to Pre-Production environment
+-   Pull Request approved from Main Branch to Release Branch: C.D. to User Acceptance Testing (UAT) Environment
--   Tag Release Branch with Stable Version: deploy to Production environment
+-   Tag Version and Push to Release Branch: C.D. to Production Environment

 ---
 ---